jpollock/phpcs-api/README.md

 # PHPCS API

-A simple API for PHP_CodeSniffer that allows you to analyze PHP code against various coding standards.
+A robust API for PHP_CodeSniffer that allows you to analyze PHP code against various coding standards with advanced features for performance, security, and monitoring.

 ## Features

-- Analyze PHP code using PHPCS
-- Support for all installed PHPCS standards
+- Analyze PHP code using PHPCS with support for all installed standards
-- Simple REST API
+- High-performance caching system for faster response times
+- Comprehensive logging and monitoring capabilities
+- Robust security with API key authentication and rate limiting
+- Detailed documentation with Mermaid diagrams
 - Docker support for easy deployment

 ## API Endpoints